openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

 Estimating product impact
 =========================

-The estimation the environmental impact of an Open Food Facts product can be done using the :class:`~impacts_estimation.impacts_estimation.ImpactEstimator` class or the wrappers :class:`~impacts_estimation.impacts_estimation.estimate_impacts` and :class:`~impacts_estimation.impacts_estimation.estimate_impacts_safe`.
-The later can be used in case of failure to progressively relax the constraints on the model in order to get a result.
+The estimation the environmental impact of an Open Food Facts product can be done using the :class:`~impacts_estimation.impacts_estimation.ImpactEstimator` class or the wrapper :class:`~impacts_estimation.impacts_estimation.estimate_impacts`.
+The later can be used with ``safe_mode=True`` to progressively relax the constraints on the model in order to get a result in case of failure.

 Central limit theorem
 ---------------------